handiko/Portable-Yagi-10-15-2E/README.md

 ![](./panoramic.png)

 ## Dimensions
 The picture below will tell thousands words.
+Please left click / right click + open in new tab for the full view of the picture.
 ![](./yagi-diagram.png)

 **Tuning procedure:**